max-wn/vimwiki/mount-usb.md

 `-s` show progress
 `-v` be "verbose" and output bad sectors detected to stdout

-`mkfs.ext4 -c -L /dev/sda2`
+`mkfs.ext4 -c -L FLASH-EXT4 /dev/sda2`
 `-c` Check the device for bad blocks before creating the file system.
 If this option is specified twice `cc`, then a slower read-write test is used instead of a fast read-only test.
-`-L` Specifies the volume label to be associated with the exFAT filesystem.
+`-L` Specifies the volume label to be associated with the filesystem.

 `mkfs.exfat -L FLASH-EXFAT /dev/sda2`
-`-L` Specifies the volume label "FLASH-EXFAT" to be associated with the exFAT filesystem.
+`-L` Specifies the volume label "FLASH-EXFAT" to be associated with the filesystem.

 `mkfs.btrfs -L FLASH-BTRFS /dev/sda2`
-`-L` Specifies the volume label "FLASH-BTRFS" to be associated with the exFAT filesystem.
+`-L` Specifies the volume label "FLASH-BTRFS" to be associated with the filesystem.

 ### Mount USB